Why study business at Taylor University?

 Why Taylor Business?
-Here are a few frequently asked questions, answered by Dr. Larry Belcher, Professor of Economics and Finance and the Chair of the Business Department.
+Here are a few frequently asked questions, answered by Dr. Jody Hirschy, Associate Professor of Marketing and Chair of the Business Department.
 Don’t see an answer to your question?
-Contact Dr. Belcher.
+Contact Dr. Hirschy.

 What sets Taylor’s Business Program apart from other programs?